prateksha/IntersectionPoints/README.md

     An inversion pair *a*, *b* can only contribute to a count when *a* ∈ A and *b* ∈ B in some invocation of Merge-and-Count.
 Since A and B are merged during that invocation, this removes the inversion (by sorting the array) and hence the pair a, b can contribute to the count in exactly one invocation of Merge-and-Count.
 During that invocation when an inversion pair a, b does contribute to the count (claim 4), the inversion is **removed** since the final sorted array C, is used in the further invocations of merge_and_count.

+Therefore, all the inversions in Array M have been counted correctly.
+This in turn gives us the number of intersection points that lie on the right side of the y-axis.

 ## Analysis of Running Time